International Association for the Philosophy of Law and Social Philosophy: History

-Founding father Walter Rothschild (1879–1967): With Kohler and Berolzheimer there were two motivated and proficient authors.
-But they lacked somebody to give them a voice.
-The man to give Kohler and Berolzheimer this voice was young publisher Walther Rothschild (1879-1967), who was about to establish a publishing house for cultural studies and political philosophy.
-He made the duo a triumvirate.
-With regard to this triumvirate, Arthur Kohler, the son of Josef Kohler, reports: "Josef Kohler was a great inspirer and stimulator, though every detail had to be reviewed by him, and he entertained international connections and footing; Berolzheimer was particularly engaged in the details of editing and was a proficient organizer; Rothschild knew how to propagate expertly."
+In 1907, Josef Kohler (1849–1919) and Fritz Berolzheimer (1869–1920) established the journal Archiv für Rechts- und Wirtschaftsphilosphie mit besonderer Berücksichtigung der Gesetzgebungsfragen ("Archive for Philosophy of Law and Economic Philosophy with special Regard to the Issues of Legislation"), published by Walther Rothschild (1879-1967), who had opened the Rothschild Publishing House in 1905, specialising in cultural studies and political philosophy.
+Arthur Kohler, son of Josef Kohler, wrote that: "Josef Kohler was a great inspirer and stimulator, though every detail had to be reviewed by him, and he entertained international connections and footing; Berolzheimer was particularly engaged in the details of editing and was a proficient organizer; Rothschild knew how to propagate expertly."
+The foundation of the "Archive" took place during a phase of revivification of the philosophy of law in Germany, which began at the end of the 19th century and continued to spread at the beginning of the 20th century.